Install Noir

 Homebrew (macOS and Linux)

 The easiest option.
-Noir has an official Homebrew formula, so brew upgrade keeps it up to date too.
+Noir has an official Homebrew formula.

 brew install noir